karisigurd4/DocumentLab/Documentation/Configuration.md

 # Configuration

+DocumentLab provides a number of configuration parameters, some more interesting than others.
+This section explains the most interesting parameters that are configurable.

 ## Host system resource optimization

 The actual OCR process in DocumentLab is optimized for parallel processing, the following diagram represents the conceptual implementation of the load-balancing and parallelization.
 It's not necessarily a 1-1 representation of the implementation but it suffices to show the steps taken to distribute the load appropriately,